ocademy-ai/machine-learning/_sources/prerequisites/python-programming-basics.md

 Note that multiple assignment is really just a combination of tuple packing and sequence unpacking.

-Swapping using tuples.

-Data can be swapped from one variable to another in python using tuples.
+Data can be swapped from one variable to another in Python using tuples.
 This eliminates the need to use a 'temp' variable.

 ```{code-cell}
 first_number = 123